The Best Places to Live Aboard a Boat in the United States

 Make sure you consider how the weather and climate will affect your use of the vessel.
 A boat with lots of deck space and limited cabin space might be fine for sunny and mild Southern California or the Gulf of Mexico, but not so much for the Great Lakes or New England where it gets mighty cold for a good part of the year.

-Keep in mind that some places have regulations about boat size and type for liveaboards.
+Keep in mind that even some of the best places to live on a boat have regulations about boat size and type for liveaboards.
 For example, your vessel must be 30 feet or longer in coastal Washington.

 The Best Places to Live Aboard a Boat in the United States

 Okay, so you've decided that yes, you want to live aboard a boat and yes, you know the right boat on which to live.
-Next, you'll need to decide and choose the best place to live aboard a boat for you.
+Next, you'll need to decide and choose the best place to live on a liveaboard boat for you.

 Now, given that America has a shoreline that, according to NOAA, measures 95,471 miles (this includes Hawaii and Alaska, of course), and given the countless interior rivers and lakes that offer viable liveaboard options, I'm not going to mention every single place.
 Or even 1% of a fraction thereof.